As for my story…

 In August of 2021 I received my ACA Advanced Communications Endorsement to work with paddlers having vision, hearing, speech, and other learning or communication impairments.
 Later that month, I connected with Joey Schott at Turning Point Boatworks and was brought on as an ambassador.

-My story doesn’t end here as I work toward additional certifications from both ACA and BC, covering personal assessments, coaching and trip leadership.
+My story won’t end here.
+I will work toward additional certifications from both ACA and BC, covering personal assessments, coaching, and trip leadership, and doing what I can to foster sea kayaking (and specifically safety and education) throughout the PNW.

 As a sea kayak instructor….